VOLTTRON/volttron/docs/source/developing-volttron/developing-drivers/driver-development.rst

 Interface Class Skeleton
 ------------------------
-When the Master Driver processes a driver configuration file it creates an instance of the interface class found in the interface file (such as the one we've just created).
+When the Platform Driver processes a driver configuration file it creates an instance of the interface class found in the interface file (such as the one we've just created).
 The interface class is responsible for managing the communication between the Volttron Platform, and the device.
 Each device has many registers which hold the values Volttron agents are interested in so generally the interface manages reading and writing to and from a device's registers.
 At a minimum,